Lost-Outpost/Telsera/CONFIGURATION.md

 - <kbd>]</kbd> - Allows the user to change the weather on command from a menu selection.

-- <kbd>[</kbd> - Opens a menu selection in relation to [AddItemMenu](https://www.nexusmods.com/skyrimspecialedition/mods/17563) to select certain armors, weapons, or items at will to add to your inventory.

 ## OStim SA Hotkeys

 Here are the primary notes: